Cognigy/Documentation/docs/ai/analyze/user-and-session-identification.md

 ## Restrictions

 - Including special characters, such as plus signs, in user and session IDs may cause unexpected issues.
-- Session IDs can't be used across different organizations within the same Cognigy.AI instance.
+- You can use session IDs only within one organization in your Cognigy.AI instance.
 - Reusing the combination of user and session IDs across Endpoints leads to Endpoint collisions and unexpected behavior.
 - You must keep user and session IDs unchanged during interactions with AI Agents.
 Changing user and session IDs with [transformers](../deploy/endpoints/transformers/transformers.md), [xApps](../../xApps/overview.md), [extensions](../build/extensions.md), or [Code Nodes](../build/node-reference/basic/code/overview.md) can cause unexpected issues and termination of interactions with AI Agents.